How to Build A Capsule Wardrobe

 Use your inspiration board, color palette, and other tools within the previous steps to create a list of the specific items you want in your capsule then take inventory of what you have vs. what you need to purchase.

-A capsule wardrobe checklist will be useful in keeping you on track so you won't succumb to the thrill of shopping and end up with things you have no real use for.
+A capsule wardrobe checklist (get ours for free here) will be useful in keeping you on track so you won't succumb to the thrill of shopping and end up with things you have no real use for.

 It's not realistic to think you can go from zero to a full-fledged capsule overnight so take your time and put more emphasis on classic pieces that can be worn over and over again.